 - Is this the kind of environment I can see my child thriving in?

 Read the parent handbook and ask questions.

-Typically, every school has a parent handbook that you can request a copy of before you enroll your child.
+Typically, every preschool has a parent handbook you can request a copy of before enrolling your child.
 Read it.
-Make sure you understand their policies and write down any questions you need answers to.
-Make sure you agree with their policies on things such as correcting behavior issues or whether or not they’ll accept vaccination exemptions if that’s important to you.
-Take notes when you get answers to your questions so you can compare and contrast each school to make sure it fits your needs.
+Ensure you understand their policies and write down any questions you need answers to.
+Make sure you agree with their policies.
+For example, things such as correcting behavior issues or whether or not they’ll accept vaccination exemptions if that’s important to you.
+Take notes when you get answers to your questions to compare and contrast each school to ensure it fits your needs.

-Prepare to wake up early, stand in line or get put on a waitlist.
+Prepare to wake up early, stand in line, or be put on a waitlist.

-I know getting your baby into a good school can seem very overwhelming the first time around.
-But if you do your research and make sure you know what you’re looking for before you try to find a school, it will make the process that much easier on you.
-And it may take your child (and maybe even you!) a few weeks to fully adjust to being away from mama for several hours in a day, but I promise that your baby (and you!) will do just fine and you will both come to love school days!
+Getting your baby into a good preschool school can seem overwhelming the first time around.
+Do your research and know what you’re looking for before you try to find a school.
+It will make choosing a preschool that much easier for you.
+It may take your child (and maybe even you!) a few weeks to fully adjust to being away from mama for several hours a day, but I promise that your baby (and you!) will do just fine, and you will both come to love school days!